Wood Trim Repair and Replacement

 This process involved taking much smaller pieces of wood and gluing them together in a factory and then selling them as one piece of wood.
 This seemed like a good idea until about 2005 when most of this trim started to rot.
 The newer the wood trim, the less time it lasts.
 It is our opinion that any contractor still installing pre-primed pine on the exterior of houses in New Jersey is irresponsible or simply doesn’t understand enough about home maintenance to be working on exteriors.
 At this time, we consider any finger jointed pre-primed pine trim installed after 2001 to be a guaranteed failure in the near future.

 There are several composite alternatives that maintain the look and feel of wood without the possibility of rot.
 The only drawback we have found with composite is that it expands and shrinks more than wood, causing the caulk lines to pop more often.
 Composite comes in most of the typical dimensions of wood, and once painted it is almost impossible for a homeowner to tell the difference between composite trim and pine trim.
 Whenever we are repairing wood trim, we always replace rotted boards and caps with composite rather than wood.

 Why Painting Your Composite is a Good Idea

 Some contractors will tell you that you do not need to paint composite.
 While technically true, you need to understand that your composite trim will not look good for very long if it is not painted.
-The finished sides of the composite will wear well, but the cut edges, the ends, the nail holes, and caulk lines will all turn black as shown in the photos below.
+The finished sides of the composite will wear well, but the cut edges, the ends, the nail holes, and caulk lines will all turn black.

 Visit our Exterior Carpentry Gallery to see examples of our work.

 Call Monk’s at 973-635-7900 for your fast, free estimate regarding trim repair and replacement.
 We also do painting, so one call covers your entire trim project.
 Monk’s Home Improvements is fully licensed and insured.